jefdaj/gitit/README.markdown

 My fork of [gitit](https://github.com/jgm/gitit), specialized for use as a lab notebook.

-This is the master branch, which is messy and consists of all my changes jumbled together.
-They can be found separately in the `feat/*` and `pullreq/*` branches.
-Here's a summary:
+The master branch is messy and consists of the upstream gitit release (v0.13.0)
++ all my working feature branches.
+Stable versions are tagged.
+Here's a summary of the other feature branches, which are each rebased separate from upstream:

 | feature          | status      | description                                            |
 |:-----------------|:------------|:-------------------------------------------------------|